-٦. Introduction 2
+1. Introduction 2

-2. Making Use of IT and the Internet in the Foundation 3
+2. Making Use of IT and the Internet in the Group 3

-3. Importance 3
+3. Importance

 4. Responsibilities 4

-5. Education and Training 6
+5. Education and Training 7

-6. Cyberbullying
+6. Cyberbullying 8

-7. The Threat of Online Radicalisation 8
+7. The Threat of Online Radicalisation 9

 8. Responding to Online Safety Incidents and Concerns 9

 9. Monitoring and Filtering 10

-10. Online Safety Review 11
+10. Online Safety Review

-11. The Security and Management of Information Systems 11
+11. The Security and Management of Information Systems 12

 12. Emails

-13. Safe Use of Digital and Video Images of Pupils
+13. Safe Use of Digital and Video Images of Pupils 13

-14. Social Networking, Social Media and Personal Publishing 15
+14. Social Networking, Social Media and Personal Publishing 16

-15. Use of Foundation and Personal Mobile Phones and Devices 16
+15. Use of Group and Personal Mobile Phones and Devices 17

-16. Livestreaming 18
+16. Livestreaming 19

-17. The Management of Applications which Record Children's Progress 18
+17. The Management of Applications which Record Children's Progress 19

-18. Managing Emerging Technologies
+18. Managing Emerging Technologies 20

-19. Protecting Personal Data 18
+19. Protecting Personal Data 20

-20. Breaches of Policy by Employees 19
+20. Breaches of Policy by Employees 20

-21. Visitors' Use of Technology
+21. Visitors' Use of Technology 21

-22. Complaints 19
+22. Complaints 21

-23. Review 19
+23. Review 21

-APP ENDICES
+App pendices

-Appendix 1- Internet Access and Electronic Safety in Boarding
+App pendix 1- Internet Access and Electronic Safety in Boarding 22

+pendix 2 -Early Years Online Learning Tools

-Appe endix 2 - Sources of information for schools and parents to keep children safe online 22
+App pendix 3 - Sources of information for schools and parents to keep children safe online 24